Emirates Flight 521: Investigation

 The General Civil Aviation Authority (GCAA) carried out an investigation into the accident, assisted by Emirates; the aircraft's manufacturer Boeing; and Rolls-Royce, the manufacturer of the 777's engines.
 In addition, the United States National Transportation Safety Board (NTSB) sent a five-person team to join the other investigators.
 The flight data recorder and cockpit voice recorder were removed from the aircraft the day after the accident.
 A preliminary report into the accident was published in September 2016, and an interim statement in August 2017.
 A preliminary report found that the pilot attempted to take off again after briefly touching down, and that the plane ultimately hit the runway as its landing gear was still retracting.

 The final report was released on 6 February 2020.
 In the report, the following was noted in the causes section:The flight crew did not effectively scan and monitor the primary flight instrumentation parameters during the landing and the attempted go-around.
 The flight crew were unaware that the autothrottle (A/T) had not responded to move the engine thrust levers to the takeoff/go-around switch (TO/GA) position after the commander pushed the TO/GA switch at the initiation of the FCOM ̶ go-around and missed approach procedure.

+The report concluded by saying:The flight crew reliance on automation and lack of training in flying go-arounds from close to the runway significantly affected the flight crew performance in a critical flight situation which was different to that experienced by them during their simulated training flights.

 Aftermath

-Following the accident, the airport was closed for 5 1/2 hours; many flights were diverted to nearby airports such as Abu Dhabi International Airport, Sharjah International Airport, and Al Maktoum International Airport.
-The closure led Emirates and flydubai to cancel several of their flights, and also affected 23,000 passengers at the airport.
+Following the accident, the airport was closed for 5 1/2 hours; many flights were diverted to nearby airports such as Abu Dhabi International, Sharjah International, and Al Maktoum International.
+The closure led Emirates and Flydubai to cancel several of their flights, and also affected 23,000 passengers at the airport.
 Dubai International Airport resumed operations at 18:30 local time, at restricted capacity, using only one runway and maximizing the use of the runways at Al Maktoum International Airport.
 Arriving aircraft were prioritized over departure flights.
-The damaged runway was repaired and reopened at 17:45 local time on 4 August, and the airport resumed normal operations on 6 August 72 hours after the accident.
+The damaged runway was repaired and reopened at 17:45 local time on 4 August, and the airport resumed normal operations on 6 August, 72 hours after the accident.

-On 11 August, eight days after the crash, Emirates provided US$7000 in compensation for each of the 282 passengers.
+On 11 August, eight days after the crash, Emirates provided US$7,000 in compensation for each of the 282 passengers comprising $2,000 for loss of luggage and personal effects and $5,000 for any other damages each had suffered.

-Emirates changed the flight number of the Trivandrum to Dubai service to EK523.